rethab/awk-jvm/README.md

 # awk-jvm
-a toy jvm in awk
+a toy jvm in awk, based on this tutorial: https://zserge.com/posts/jvm/